Limych/media_player.linkplay/README.md

         entity_id: media_player.sound_room1
 ```
 Currently the following state is being snapshotted/restored:
-- volume
+- Volume
-- input source
+- Input source
-- webradio stream (as long as it's configured as an input source)
+- Webradio stream (as long as it's configured as an input source)
 - USB audio files playback (track will restart from the beginning)
 - Spotify (snapshot will use the device's highest preset number to store and recall the current playlist, playback may restart the same track or not, depends on Spotify settings).